 Gonorrhea is an infectious disease caused by a bacteria called Neisseria gonorrhoeae.
-This bacteria can survive and multiply easily in the mucus membrane of a human body such as the warm and moist area of cervix, fallopian tube, urethra, mouth, throat and anus.
+This bacteria can survive and multiply easily in the mucous membrane of a human body such as the warm and moist area of the cervix, fallopian tube, urethra, mouth, throat, and anus.
 This bacteria can be transferred through direct contact with the affected area hence oral sex, anal sex and vaginal sex with someone infected with this bacteria can lead to infection.
-In the US, less than 350,000 people get diagnosed with Gonorrhea annually with majority of cases reported to be teenagers.
+In the US, less than 350,000 people get diagnosed with Gonorrhea annually with the majority of cases reported to be teenagers.

 Common Symptoms of Gonorrhea